Victory Parade in Moscow on June 24, 1945. With English subtitles and in colour

 A victory, never before seen in history, is achieved over the Nazi Germany.

-We won because we were led to victory by our great leader,
+We won because we were led to Victory by our great leader,

-and a genius commander, Marshal of the Soviet Union Stalin.
+and a genius commander, Marshal of the Soviet Union, Stalin.

 Karelian Front

-Banners, enshrined in the undying glory of countless victories.
+banners, steeped in the undying glory of countless victories.

 Leningrad Front

-Third Belorussian Front
+3rd Belorussian Front

-Russian infantry, the heirs to Sovorov’s hawks.
+Russian infantry, the heirs to Suvorov’s eagles.

-They persistently beat the enemy, and beat it assuredly, according to all the rules of Stalin’s military teachings.
+and beat it assuredly, according to all the rules of Stalin’s military teachings.

-Third Ukrainian Front
+3rd Ukrainian Front

 The combined regiment of the Navy.

-The protectors of Odessa, participants of the heroic defence of Sevastopol, the city of the undying glory.
+defence of Sevastopol, the city of the undying glory.

-Baltic Comendors (navy artillery officer), who destroyed the German divisions at the walls of Leningrad.
+who destroyed the German divisions at the walls of Leningrad.

 The military hardware parade was opened by the anti-aircraft defence.